 - Loss of sexual function.

-Do not continue with this form but make an appointment with your GP to discuss this referral.
+Please do not continue with this form and instead make an appointment to see your GP if you:

 - Any unexplained weight loss.